tarunsachdeva/blog/_posts/2019-01-19-writers-block.markdown

 It's 8, the kids are finally in bed.
 It's snowing outside and quiet inside.
 These are the dream hours for writing, but the words aren't coming easy.

-Writer's block is weird.
-It can become so tangible that sometimes I actually _feel_ it.
-A dull heaviness in my head.
-Like I said, _weird_.

 Walking, reading, [freewriting](https://www.wikihow.com/Freewrite) - all have helped to a degree.
-But I often default to one method that I've found to be effective.
+But I often default to one method that I've found most effective.

 I ask - **what would _future you_ find helpful?**